Gidding043/Real-Time-Lane-Detection/README.md

 # Real-Time-Lane-Detection

-## This is made by DGIROID team project.
+## This is made by DGroid team project.

 It detects the lane using your webcam.